saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 published: true
 ---

 I am making my lab at home based on KVM (I have a Fedora linux host) and I need a quick way to provision a Centos VM.
 Until now I was using virt-manager (GUI) to create a VM, attach the Centos DVD, boot it and go through the installer.
-It is ok but it is not possible to automate and furthermore there is a faster way: we can download a cloud image, boot a VM based on it and very quickly we'll have our new guest centos VM.
-No PXE boot/kickstart needed.
+It is ok but it takes long.
+Luckily there is a faster way: download a cloud image, boot a VM based on it and very quickly we'll have our new guest centos VM.

-The main steps are to download a cloud image of Centos 7 (it is a VM in the familiar qcow format, i.e the qemu copy-on-write format), and then use a tool that allow to make a small bootable iso which will inject some info in the image during the first boot.
+I will document step by step how to create a Centos guest from a cloud image, all at the command line.
+The guest creation is very fast and easy to automate.

-documentation:
+Some additional good documentation:
 * [https://cloudinit.readthedocs.io/en/latest/topics/examples.html]
 * [red-hat clout_init doc](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/installation_and_configuration_guide/setting_up_cloud_init)
 * [https://packetpushers.net/cloud-init-demystified] (not up-to-date but explains the concept well)